 Hampden-Sydney provides an excellent foundation for those who wish to become Christian ministers.
 Theological seminaries do not specify particular courses as prerequisites for admission, but instead urge those who contemplate entering the Christian ministry to take a broadly based selection of courses in the humanities and in the social and natural sciences.
 While not requiring Hebrew and Greek for admission, seminaries recommend that a prospective minister acquire in his undergraduate training a working knowledge of those languages.

 Hampden-Sydney's programs in the natural sciences, mathematics, and computer science offer exceptional preparation for careers in engineering.
-The College fosters a successful dual-degree program with the University of Virginia.
+The College fosters a successful dual-degree program with the University of Virginia and a second dual-degree program in Physics and Engineering with Old Dominion University.
 The College offers a solid core of subjects that provide a foundation for many engineering specialties.
 Hampden-Sydney's small classes and opportunities for close student-faculty contact strengthen that foundation.

-Students interested in a career in engineering should see Professor McDermott of the Department of Physics and Astronomy early in their freshman year.
+Students interested in a career in engineering should see the Chair of the Department of Physics and Astronomy early in their freshman year.

 Students planning a career in law are encouraged to follow a broad, liberal course of study.
 In fact, the Association of American Law Schools recommends liberal education because "many of the goals of legal education are also the goals of liberal education."
 A program of study in which students develop the habits of thoroughness, intellectual curiosity, logical thinking, analysis of social institutions, and clarity of expression is strongly recommended.
 Those skills are employed throughout the liberal-arts curriculum in the study of ethics, history, rhetoric, literature, politics, mathematics, the sciences, and languages.